nup-csai/flask-project-EgorLomakin123/README.md

 ## Setup

 Describe the steps to set up the environment and run the application.
 This can be a bash script or docker commands.
+Before run docker you should run "create_db.py" file (it locates in app)
 ```
 docker build -t flask-app
 docker run -p 8080:8080 flask-app